The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Introduction

 \begin{itemize}[leftmargin=*]

-\item Inspired by lesion studies in neuroscience, we propose a systematic method that integrates noise-based sensitivity analysis with causal verification, which enables us precisely to identify critical neurons that are indispensable for the overall functionality of LLMs.
+\item We propose a systematic method that integrates noise-based sensitivity analysis with causal verification, which enables us precisely to identify critical neurons that are indispensable for the overall functionality of LLMs.
 Our method shows exceptional robustness, consistently identifying identical critical neurons for any input texts exceeding a minimum token length threshold ($T > 10$).

 \item Our analysis uncovers several surprising findings: (a) model performance is predominantly governed by a remarkably small subset of critical neurons; (b) these crucial neurons tend to cluster within specific outer-layer MLP components; and (c) performance degradation exhibits sharp phase transitions if we drop these neurons, rather than a gradual decline, when these critical neurons are disrupted.